aliceinwire/tofuwiki/README.markdown

 ## Exporting to HTML

-* `soywiki --html`
+* `tofuwiki --html`
-* `soywiki --html --markdown`
+* `tofuwiki --html --markdown`

 Want to share your wiki with non-Vim-users?
 You can export your wiki into a directory of HTML pages.
-Type `soywiki --html` from the root directory of your wiki.
+Type `tofuwiki --html` from the root directory of your wiki.

-Aside from WikiWords, SoyWiki uses no markup system whatsoever.
+Aside from WikiWords, TofuWiki uses no markup system whatsoever.
 You can write your content in whatever markup system you want, or no markup system at all.